slaughtr/zoot/README.md

 DREAMS
 ======
 + ~~Screen reader integration~~
-  + After thorough testing, I can say my site is pretty good at this from my uneducated
+  + After thorough testing, I can say my site is pretty good at this from my uneducated opinion

 TODO
 ======

-#### Objectives
-+ Required functionality was in place by the Friday deadline.
-+ Project demonstrates understanding of week's concepts.
-If prompted, you are able to discuss your code with an instructor using correct terminology.

-#### General
-+ Add images for Firebase to README

 FURTHER EXPLORATION
 ======